 Connection to nature

-Direct contact with the Earth actually grounds our bodies as we absorb much-needed electrons directly from the soil, grass, rocks, and sand, etc. Research has shown that the Earth’s electrons are the ultimate antioxidants for us, as they provide beneficial electrophysiological changes in our bodies, which help protect us from disruptive electromagnetic fields, like our ever-present cell phones.
+Direct contact with the Earth actually grounds our bodies as we absorb much-needed electrons directly from the soil, grass, rocks, sand, etc. Research has shown that the Earth’s electrons are the ultimate antioxidants for us, as they provide beneficial electrophysiological changes in our bodies, which help protect us from disruptive electromagnetic fields, like our ever-present cell phones.

 The compassion we extend beyond our family and friends is a reflection of how evolved we are.
-When we can show empathy towards others, the animal and natural worlds, we also directly affect our own lives by increasing our own peace of mind and happiness.
+When we can show empathy towards others, the animal, and natural worlds, we also directly affect our own lives by increasing our own peace of mind and happiness.
 We are multi-dimensional beings and by recognizing our connection to ALL of nature, we will naturally behave with more consideration and respect.
-This in turn benefits our overall wellness and spiritual connection to the source of all life.
+This in turn benefits our overall wellness and spiritual connection to THE SOURCE of all life.

 Psychedelics and Plant Medicines

-These substances have a distinct psychoactive element as they drastically alter ordinary consciousness.
+These substances have a distinct psychoactive element as they can drastically alter ordinary consciousness.
 People who have used ecstasy, ketamine, LSD, and shamanic plant medicines, (like ayahuasca and iboga,) commonly report dramatic breakthroughs in their mental, emotional, and spiritual health.
 These substances work by affecting people on multi-dimensional levels, many of which are not measurable by empirical scientific methods, and are therefore often dismissed by researchers who are unable to directly quantify results.